CocoLB/04-School-District-Analysis/README.md

 The board was provided with all the summaries by district, shcool, grades, spending, size, and types, while learning about the highest and lowest performing schools.

 <img src="Images/Summary.png" width="250">

+## Challenge Overview
+The school/student data was incorrect, you need to replace the math/reading scores for each student in 9th Grade at Thomas High School by NaN, and recalculate/generate all the summaries, and see how this change impacted them.

+## Challenge Summary